 Q: How did you get involved in Diversity & Inclusion efforts at Weil?

 I’ve been involved with the Firm’s Diversity Committee for more than 20 years.
 I first started as the counsel representative when now-retired partner Andrea Bernstein was heading up the committee.
 Andrea was a true pioneer in this area so I’ve had some big shoes to fill.
 I took over from Andrea as Chair in 2015.
-As of 2018, Chris Garcia became Co-Chair of the committee.
+As of 2018, Adé Heyliger took over the Co-Chair role from me.
 With respect to gender diversity, I became Co-Chair of TOWER, the Taskforce on Women’s Engagement & Retention, in 2014.
-I currently co-lead this effort with Britta Grauke in Frankfurt and Paul Genender in Dallas.

-Q: Describe the committees and what your roles entail.
+Q: Describe the committees and what your roles entailed.

-The Diversity Committee consists of partners, counsel and senior staff in Weil’s offices around the world, and we work closely with our very talented Global Diversity team, led by Weil’s Global Diversity & Social Responsibility Director Meredith Moore.
+The Diversity Committee consists of partners, counsel and senior staff in Weil’s offices around the world, and we work closely with our very talented Global Diversity team, led by Weil’s Global Diversity, Equity & Inclusion Director Meredith Moore.
 Because we currently have TOWER dedicated to gender diversity, the Diversity Committee is focused on race, sexual orientation, gender identity, veterans, disability, and other forms of diversity.
 It’s really a collaborative effort to leverage everyone’s ideas.
 In each of these committees, we are focused on recruitment, retention, development, and advancement.
 We discuss metrics, feedback from recent programs and initiatives, and ideas for new efforts.
-In addition, I often work with other groups like Business Development and Legal Recruiting, for example, because issues of diversity and inclusion are relevant and important in every area of our Firm.
-I try to go to recruiting events as often as I can to show support and importance for diversity to new recruits.
-I also try to attend a number of affinity group meetings and events so that I can learn, firsthand, what is important and impactful for our diverse associates.
+In addition, I often worked with other groups like Business Development and Legal Recruiting, for example, because issues of diversity and inclusion are relevant and important in every area of our Firm.
+I tried to go to recruiting events as often as I could to show support and importance for diversity to new recruits.
+I also tried to attend a number of affinity group meetings and events so that I can learn, firsthand, what is important and impactful for our diverse associates.

 Q: Do you receive feedback on programs and initiatives from lawyers and staff who aren’t involved specifically with the Diversity Committee?